Sleighs/google-maps-react-tutorial/README.md

-# google-maps-react-tutorial
+# Tutorial - How to integrate Google Maps into React

-1. Create a new react app
+## 1. Create a new react app

-npx create-react-app google-maps-app
+`npx create-react-app google-maps-app`

 navigate to directory

-cd google-maps-app
+`cd google-maps-app`

 install google maps library for react

-npm install google-maps-react
+`npm install google-maps-react`

---force may help
+--force if necessary

-*The project will include files that won't be used for in this tutorial and can be removed logo.svg, App.css, index.css
+*The files logo.svg, App.css, index.css will not be used and can be removed

-2. Add map component
+## 2. Add map component

 edit App.js file
 create a component to load a google map

-import React, { Component } from 'react';
+`import React, { Component } from 'react';
 import { Map, GoogleApiWrapper } from 'google-maps-react';

 const mapStyle = {